-Reconsider travel to Eritrea due to COVID-19.
-Exercise increased caution in Eritrea due to travel restrictions, limited consular assistance, and landmines.
+Reconsider travel to Eritrea due to COVID-19, travel restrictions, limited consular assistance, and landmines.

 Read the Department of State’s COVID-19 page before you plan any international travel.

-Eritrea has resumed some transportation options and business operations (including day cares and schools).
-Other improved conditions have been reported within Eritrea.
+Eritrea has resumed stay-at-home orders, with some exceptions.
+Some transportation and business operations are available.
 Visit the Embassy's COVID-19 page for more information on COVID-19 in Eritrea.

 The U.S. government has limited ability to provide emergency services to U.S. citizens in Eritrea, as U.S. government employees must obtain special authorization to travel outside of Asmara.